hardik-vala/PTM/README.md

 ### Daily planning

 Spend ~15 min. each day, as part of my morning routine, updating the Task Store and designating tasks that are due today.
+I use the script `src/list_todays_active_tasks.py` to output the tasks, which I copy to a virtual stickie where I re-order them according to how I want to plow through them.

 #### Goals